 Medical-device developers are increasingly evaluating long-life “nuclear batteries” as an alternative to traditional lithium chemistries—especially for implants that need decades of continuous power.
 These devices use low-energy radioactive isotopes to generate electricity in a fully sealed package, offering exceptional reliability in applications where replacement surgery carries significant risk.

-Yet you may be wondering: are nuclear batteries truly safe to put inside the human body?
+Yet you may be wondering: Are nuclear batteries truly safe to put inside the human body?

 This article explains how nuclear batteries work, how they are regulated, and why they are now being considered for next-generation pacemakers, biosensors, and long-life implantable systems.
 Throughout, you’ll find links to additional background on City Labs’ work, including the company’s NIH-funded collaboration with BIOTRONIK to advance and develop tritium-powered leadless pacemakers.